Hospitalists are physicians who specialize in caring for hospitalized patients.

 to a hospitalist when the patient is too ill to be cared for outside the hospital.

-During your hospital stay, you may be seen by a hospitalist.
+During your inpatient stay, you may be seen by a hospitalist.
 You should

 schedule an appointment with your regular doctor soon after discharge

 from the hospital.
 Upon discharge, your physician is given a summary of

 your course of treatment while in the hospital.

 Hospitalists Provide Many Benefits to You and Your Doctor